soulflowwy/soulflowwy/README.md

 ---

-💬 *Always open to connect, discuss quality engineering, and exchange testing approaches.
+💬 *Always open to connect, discuss quality engineering, and exchange testing approaches.*
-Everything is code — quality just makes it visible.*
+🧩 *Everything is code — quality just makes it visible.*